Wobbley/work-diff/README.md

 Checks logged hours versus expected work hours using clockify.

-This is just a personal tool and will probably never be useful to anyone else.
+This is just a personal tool and is not intended for public use.